Counseling to Enhance Women's Lives

 Tell Your Story

 The counseling begins with telling your story.
 My practice provides a private setting to talk about areas for acceptance, growth or change.
 In order for us to work well together, you'll need to feel understood.

 I use an integrative approach, drawing on various schools of therapy, best practices and lines of research to provide customized care.
 My style is positive and relationship-based.
-We'll gather information, share ideas and be curious about what helps you.
+We'll gather information, share ideas and be curious about what is helpful for you.

 Are you stuck?
 It's so frustrating to be in a rut.
 Time passes and there you are.
 Meanwhile, you may not be the only one feeling the strain.
 Are your loved ones concerned about you?
 Studies have been done on how long on average people wait before seeking help for emotional pain.
 It is much too long.

 Take a different path.
 Gain knowledge.
 Face problems (with support) to reduce their impact.
 Come to recognize triggers, pause and respond differently.
 Practice new ways of handling difficult thoughts and feelings.
 Take a different stance toward what is bothering you.
 The past does not have to determine the future.

 Find Your Happiness by Starting Small